In this article, you will find a Top 6 of the best Oscilloscope Plugins in 2024.

 This plugin is available for Windows, 64-bit only.
 It comes in VST 2 format.

-As a beatmaker, Psyscope is a go-to for your project.
 Its unique multi-channel system allows you to identify typical phase problems between two different signals so you can address them adequately.
 Additionally, this multi-channel system is perfect for monitoring the dynamic range of various signals.
-One of the few downsides of Psyscope is that it requires manual routing to take advantage of its multi-channel monitoring, but beyond that, there’s no doubt that this tool will have a place on the perfectionists’ set of plugins.
+One of the few downsides of Psyscope is that it requires manual routing to take advantage of its multi-channel monitoring.

 - Spectrum display